-SAR has hosted the Irish Security Series (#ISSSAR), in the form of panel type discussions, between November 2017 and November 2019 in Dublin, Ireland.
-We are now planning Series 5, beginning in January 2020, please subscribe to the link to the left to keep up-to-date on these topics and dates.
+SAR has hosted the Irish Security Series (#ISSSAR), in the form of panel type discussions, since November 2017 in Dublin, Ireland.
+We are now moving online, due to Public Health restriction, from February 2021, please subscribe to the link to the left to keep up-to-date on these topics and dates.

 Other topics we covered included, Organised Crime; ‘Human Trafficking, Modern Day Slavery, and Migration, in the context of the Rule of Law’; ‘Data and Intelligence in Security Risk Management’; Risk Management in Practice; and Cybercrime and Cybersecurity – Understanding and Responding to Risk.
 Dissident IRA, Right Wing Extremism, Sextortion and Online Blackmail .